artainmo/web-development/back-front-end/javascript/README.md

 export as keyword can be used in front of functions/variables that you want to use in another file.<br>
 import keyword must than be used into this other file to import the "exported" functions/variables from the first file.<br>
 You can import all or only certain functions/variables from that file. <br>
-You can also import as a certain name, meaning the imported functions can only be accesed through this name, avoiding function/variables with duplicate names. export default means you only export one element from the module.
+You can also import as a certain name, meaning the imported functions can only be accesed through this name, avoiding function/variables with duplicate names.<br>
+export default means you only export one element from the module.

 ### PROMISES and SYNC AWAIT and FETCH and ERRORS